 (b) Additional Findings that address industry practices, surveys, trends, past experiences, evaluations of completed projects required by ORS 279C.355 and related information regarding the expected benefits and drawbacks of particular Alternative Contracting Methods.
 To the extent practicable, such Findings shall relate back to the specific characteristics of the project or projects at issue in the exemption request.

 (c) As an alternative to the "substantial cost savings and other substantial benefits" requirement in ORS 279C.335(2)(b), if an Alternative Contracting Method has not been previously used, the Contracting Agency or State Agency may make a Finding that identifies the project as a "pilot project" under ORS 279C.335(2)(c).
-Nevertheless, the Contracting Agency or State Agency must still make the findings required in ORS 279C.335(2)(a).
+Nevertheless, the Contracting Agency or State Agency must still make the Findings required in ORS 279C.335(2)(a).

 (4) Favoritism and Competition.
 The criteria at ORS 279C.335(2)(a) that the exemption "is unlikely to encourage favoritism" or "substantially diminish competition" may be addressed in contemplating the use of Alternative Contracting Methods by specifying the manner in which an RFP process will be utilized, that the Procurement will be formally advertised with public notice and disclosure of the planned Alternative Contracting Method, competition will be encouraged, Award made based upon identified selection criteria and an opportunity to protest that Award.